open-contracting/standard-maintenance-scripts/README.md

 ### GitHub

-Lists members not employed by the Open Contracting Partnership or its helpdesk teams:
+Lists members that should be added or removed from the organization:

     bundle exec rake org:members